controlm/ctm-python-client/README.md

 <sup>1</sup> We recommend first trying it out in a sandbox environment

-<sup>2</sup> Authorizations are based roles assigned to API Keys or Users
+<sup>2</sup> Authorizations are based on roles assigned to API Keys or Users

 Check with your system administrator if you have the required environment to use Control-M Python Client